PARCELPORT TERMS & CONDITIONS V6

 18. Fees and Charges

 18.1.
-The Client will pay Parcelport fees and charges as set out in the Freight Gateway Rate Plan the following:
+The Client will pay Parcelport fees and charges as set out in the Freight Gateway portal (Parcelport) the following:

 18.3.
-Late fee for late payment.
-Dishonour Fees for each dishonoured cheque or direct debit
+Late fee may apply for late payment.
+Dishonour Fees for each dishonoured cheque.

 18.4.
 Collection Fees to cover reasonable costs incurred in collection of overdue debts